Advancing the education and economic development of Black women in South Africa

 Mrs. Neritha Pillay(Founder Trustee)

-B. Com (Supply Chain Management) Current studies
+B. Com (Supply Chain Management)

 Mrs. Pillay is the Operations Manager for SKF South Africa (Pty) Ltd. She is responsible for managing logistics, warehousing and distribution as well as customer services.

 Mrs. Pillay joined SKF as Logistics Manager, but was soon promoted to Supply Chain Manager incorporating Logistics, Warehousing and Distribution.
 In 2016 Customer Service was added to her portfolio and she is now responsible for total operations management.
-She has been with SKF for 4 years.

 Mrs. Pillay hasbeen involved in many successful transformation projects onstrategic group level both as a Project Leaderoras member.
-She also management the stock handover project when SKF SA acquired Lincoln Lubrication South Africa.

 She is determined to continuously improve herself and her team through learning interventions and taking on new challenges.
 She is passionate about people development, mentoring and inspiring the youth.
-She firmly believes in hard work, seeking opportunities and challenges, and wish to instil these values in young people.
+She firmly believes in hard work, seeking opportunities and challenges, and wish to instill these values in young people.